johannes-manner/k8s-soa-example/README.md

 ....
 ```

-Then we can connect to our minikube VM via ssh and execute a curl command to get the cats list of our service.
+Then we can connect to our minikube VM via ssh command and execute a curl command to get the cats list of our service.

 ```
 $ minikube ssh